DIY 5 Minute Framed Print Mockup

 Fact: Most framed print mock-ups inaccurately portray molding width and scale.

-So let’s say you have access to free framed print mock-ups that are dead-wringers for our frames at FinerWorks?
+So, let’s say you have access to free framed print mock-ups that are dead-wringers for our frames at FinerWorks.
 The Black Gallery Economy Frame, for example, is pretty basic.
 You’d be hard-pressed not to find one of those online somewhere.
-But one of the trickier aspects of creating accurate framed print mockups is maintaining an accurate scale of your frame-width.
+However, one of the trickier aspects of creating accurate framed print mockups is maintaining an accurate frame width scale.
 For example, a 10×10 inch print framed with a 1″ molding looks a lot different than the 20×20 inch print that is framed in the same 1″ molding.
 Even if your size jump isn’t as drastic as 10 inches, you still risk painting a prettier picture than you’ll be able to deliver.

 Without further adieu, I give you…